Skip to content

 You'll find yourself using this tool whenever you need to:

-It's the kind of calculation you can do in your head for one frequency, but having a tool that handles unit conversions, multiple substrates, and all the derived quantities at once removes friction from the design process.
+It's the kind of calculation you can do in your head for one frequency, sure.
+But having a tool that handles unit conversions, multiple substrates, and all the derived quantities at once removes friction from the design process.
+You're not context-switching to a calculator app or double-checking whether you remembered to take the square root of the dielectric constant.

 Try It